Rolling stock of the Croatian Railways

-This is a list of past and present rolling stock owned and operated by Croatian Railways, consisting of diesel locomotives, electric locomotives, diesel multiple units, electric multiple units and railroad cars.
+This is a list of past and present rolling stock owned and operated by HŽ Putnički prijevoz (HŽPP), the successor of Croatian Railways' passenger transport division, consisting of diesel locomotives, electric locomotives, diesel multiple units, electric multiple units and railroad cars.
 When the company began operation in 1991, it was with a collection of equipment inherited from "ŽTP Zagreb" – a Croatian division of Yugoslav Railways.
 Much of this equipment was later refurbished/modernized and remains in use today.
-Over the years, Croatian Railways has supplemented this initial fleet with new orders and with new acquisitions of secondhand equipment from other operators.
+Over the years, HŽPP has supplemented this initial fleet with new orders and with new acquisitions of secondhand equipment from other operators.